havenwood/gen_server/README.md

 # GenServer

-This is a Ruby implementation of GenServer using Ractors.
+A Ruby implementation of GenServer using Ractors.

 ## Installation